vaishnavi070306-commits/vaishcord/README.md

 This example demonstrates that CFD is not simply about generating flow contours.
 It combines **fluid mechanics, numerical analysis, computer simulation and engineering judgement** to study and improve real-world systems.

-## Lab Presence, Batch Support and Lab Management
+## Regular Lab Activities & Attendance

 As part of my responsibilities in the MARVEL lab, I made it a point to be present in the lab during my free time and not only when a particular task or activity was assigned to me.
 Regular presence in the lab helped me become familiar with the day-to-day functioning of the workspace, understand how different activities were coordinated, and remain available whenever assistance was required.
 It also gave me an opportunity to observe and learn from the work being carried out by other students and coordinators.